rubpergar/piripi-hub/.github/pull_request_template.md

-## Title #ISSUE_NUMBER

 Use Conventional Commits convention for the title.
-Example: feat: add auth user #10
+Example: feat: add auth user

 ### Description